br-ashlin/oscp-prep/README.md

 ### Introduction

-Hi there, My name is Ben and I have worked as a Systems Engineer consistently for 10+ years.
+My name is Ben and I have worked as a Systems Engineer consistently for 10+ years.

 It's always been my interest and intention of moving into Cyber Security, It was around 2016 I reached out to my connections on LinkedIn and asked the basic question..
 What do I need to get into this Cyber?
 I recieved a flurry of responses, majority of which were: "Get your OSCP".